 “There’s no guarantee.
 It’s potentially a very good opportunity.
 But at the same time, as I’ve been telling people, right now I still work for the New Orleans Hornets.
 Mike and I have spoken and he told me of his desire to bring me in as his lead assistant, but now he has to work out all the details.”

 “I have to do what’s best for me, my wife and my two little girls,” Malone said.
 “That’s why if this offer in L.A. is what everybody says it’s going to be, it’s going to be difficult to stay in New Orleans.

 And Bang, there it is.
 If the Lakers want their man, all they have to do is go all Rod Tidwell on him.
 “Doing what’s best for his family,” in today’s NBA landscape means, “I’m getting the heck out of here, earning the biggest paycheck I can, in the biggest market, so I can advance my career.”

 Is there anything wrong with that?
 No not really.
 But you can’t help but wonder, if something special was built here in New Orleans that Malone’s reputation would sky-rocket just as much as if he went to Los Angeles.
 Invariably is shows that no matter your occupation as coach, player or ball-boy, you will go if the dollars are right and if the prestige of the job is there.

 Yes the Lakers job is an opportunity, but so too is the Hornets one.
 Good Luck Mr. Malone, we hardly knew ye.

-Topics: Mike Malone
+Tags: Mike Malone